vrAxiom/voice-notes-app/README.md

 3.  **Save Note:** Once you've stopped recording, you can click the "Save Note" button to store your transcribed note.
 You can also add a title and manually edit the content before saving.
 4.  **Privacy:** Your notes are stored exclusively in your browser's local storage.
 This means your data remains entirely on your device, ensuring complete privacy and security.
 Nothing is ever uploaded to a server.
 5.  **Export/Import:** To back up your notes or transfer them to another browser/device, use the "Export All" button.
 To restore notes, use the "Import" button and select your exported CSV file.
+6.  **Install as a Local App (PWA):** For quick access and a native-like experience, you can install this web application directly to your desktop or mobile device.
+This allows you to launch it like a regular application, pin it to your taskbar/dock, and even set it to start on system startup (depending on your operating system and browser settings).
+Look for an "Install App" or "Add to Home Screen" option in your browser's menu (often found in the address bar or settings menu).

 ## Deployment